- What's New

 Creating Protected Tag Rules for a Repository

-Go to the target repository homepage, choose Settings > Policy Settings > Protected Tags, click Create Protected Tag, and set parameters by referring to the following table.
+- Go to the homepage of the repository Test_Repo, choose Settings > Policy Settings > protected tags, and click Create Protected Tag.

 Parameter |